 Not only does dust get everywhere, but it can also be a health hazard.
-Dust can get in your lungs and mess them up.
+Dust can get in your lungs and cause respiratory issues.
 It can also damage your tools, especially those with sensitive motors.
 The only way to avoid these problems is to get an efficient dust collector.

-While there are many different dust collectors on the market, cyclone dust collectors are about as influential as they get.
-They are very large-volume and they can separate heavy chips and fine dust from the air.
+Dust collectors can separate heavy chips and fine dust from the air.
 They do this filtration separately, so they don’t clog very often.

 However, that doesn’t mean cyclone dust collectors are perfect.
 Some are relatively low-quality.
 It is essential to choose the best option for your workspace and preference.
-Check out our reviews and buyer’s guide to help you narrow in on a quality dust collector.
+Check out our cyclone dust collector reviews and buyer’s guide to help you narrow in on a quality dust collector.

 |Best Overall||LAGUNA TOOLS MDCCF15110 Dust Collector||